Preparedness and safety

 Traffic lights, street lights and intersection lights stop working during the outage.
 Especially in urban areas, traffic becomes congested when the traffic lights do not work and there are more cars than usual.

-Public transport is quickly disrupted, especially in the capital region, if the electricity goes out.
-Commuter trains, subways and trams run on electricity, and they stop immediately when there is an outage.
+Public transport is quickly disrupted, especially in the Helsinki metropolitan area, if there is a power outage.
+Trains, metros and trams run on electricity and stop immediately after an outage.

 Most long-distance passenger trains also run on electric tracks.
 Outages slow down trains and can eventually stop traffic even outside the blackout area.

-Mobile phone traffic works as a rule, but interruptions can occur when there is no longer enough power for mobile phone base stations.
-There are fewer base stations in rural areas, and muting the base station cuts off connections from callers using it.
+Mobile phone traffic is generally working, but there can be outages when the phone base stations no longer have enough power.
+In rural areas, there are fewer base stations, and muting a base station cuts off connections for callers using it.

 Get a spare battery for your mobile phone and charge it regularly.
 Get a car charger, battery charger, fuel cell charger or solar cell charger.
 They can be used to charge a mobile phone battery without electricity.